-Development will only be permitted which provides safe, suitable and attractive access routes for pedestrians, cyclists, public transport users, delivery vehicles and other users of motor vehicles, as
+Development will only be permitted which provides safe, suitable and attractive access routes for pedestrians, cyclists, public transport users, delivery vehicles and other users of motor vehicles, as appropriate.
+Development proposals will be expected to demonstrate that they:

-- a) are not detrimental to highway safety; - b) are designed to provide suitable access and circulation for a range of transport modes including pedestrians, cyclists and public transport services; - c) create safe and secure layouts for motorised vehicles, cyclists , pedestrians and public transport and integrate the access routes into the overall development; - d) incorporate facilities for charging plug-in and other ultra-low emission vehicles where the development proposals include provision for off street parking and is for one or more dwelling, and; - e) have taken account of the needs of people with disabilities by all modes of transport.
+- a) are not detrimental to highway safety; - b) are designed to provide suitable access and circulation for a range of transport modes including pedestrians, cyclists and public transport services; - c) create safe and secure layouts for motorised vehicles, cyclists, pedestrians and public transport and integrate the access routes into the overall development; - d) incorporate facilities for charging plug-in and other ultra-low emission vehicles where the development proposals include provision for off street parking and is for one or more dwelling, and; - e) have taken account of the needs of people with disabilities by all modes of transport.